openconfig/featureprofiles/feature/system/gnmi/metadata/tests/lagre_set_consistency_test/README.md

 # gNMI-1.14 OpenConfig metadata consistency during large config push

 ## Summary
-This test verify if OpenConfig metadata leaf at root is updated according to pushed config and not reverted or otherway modified if any rapid, concurrent non-write requests are served while setRequest is in process and SetResponce is not recived yet.
+This test verify if OpenConfig metadata leaf at root is updated according to pushed config and not reverted or otherway modified, Even if many rapid, concurrent non-write requests are served while setRequest is in process (and SetResponse is not send yet).
+In case metadata leaf at root value changes, test fails.

 ## Topology
 dut.testbed